urban ag working group

 Urban Growers Scholarship Fund

-Established with proceeds from the 2018 Pittsburgh Urban Farm Tour, this fund increases access to professional development for urban growers.
+Established with proceeds from the 2018 Pittsburgh Urban Farm Tour, this fund managed in collaboration with Grow Pittsburgh, increases access to professional development for urban growers.
 It supports eligible expenses like conferences, training, and travel.
-The fund is currently paused, but updates will be shared through PFPC channels.
+Founding collaborators: East End Food Co-op, PFPC, PASA Click here to apply.

 PA Urban Agriculture Advisory Committee